ElenaShekhova/Useful-links/README.md

 3. Basic R Guide for NSC Statistics.
 [Click here](https://bookdown.org/dli/rguide/)
 4. R Graphics Cookbook.
 Basically, everything you need to know about graphics in R. [Click here](https://r-graphics.org/)
 5. Data wrangling, exploration, and analysis with R. A truly inspirational book/site.
 [Click here](https://stat545.com/)
 6. R for Data Science.
-Teaches how to use a famous set of R packages called tidyverse.
+Teaches how to use a famous set of R packages called Tidyverse.
 [Click here](https://r4ds.had.co.nz/index.html)
 7. Data Wrangling with R. Nicely describes how to use dplyr and tidyr packages.
 [Click here](https://cengel.github.io/R-data-wrangling/)

-# **Statistics**
+# **Data preparation and Statistics**

 1. Common statistical tests are linear models (or: how to teach stats).
 [Click here](https://lindeloev.github.io/tests-as-linear/)
 2. Comparing means in R. An easy guide to standard statistical tests.
 [Click here](http://www.sthda.com/english/wiki/comparing-means-in-r)
-3.
+3. An introduction to Tydiverse, the set of classical packages for data analysis.
+[Click here](https://www.analyticsvidhya.com/blog/2019/05/beginner-guide-tidyverse-most-powerful-collection-r-packages-data-science/)
-4. A great collection of R packages to deal with statistics.
+4. Another great collection of R packages to deal with statistics.
 [Click here](https://github.com/easystats/easystats) Includes a cool package allowing to report statistics directly to a manuscript.
 [Click here](https://github.com/easystats/report)

 # **Everything about data visualization**